kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 Let us consider 2 orgs, one is source org where all attachments are present and the other is destination org where attachments have to migrate.

-`[Source] ----> B[Destination]`
+`[Source] -----------> [Destination]`

 * Do not remove this line (it will not be displayed) {:toc}

-## Steps To Be Executed

- 1. Export Attachments using Salesforce standard Data Export feature.
- 2. Create Attachments CSV.
- 3. Map attachment file path in Attachment CSV body column.
- 4. Import attachments to destination org using Data Loader.

-## Export Attachments using Salesforce standard "Data Export" feature
+## Export Attachments using Salesforce standard Data Export feature
 Go to Salesforce setup, in Quick find box search for Export and select Data Export under Data.
-Click on "Export Now" or if you want to schedule and export you can do that using "Schedule Export".
+Click on `Export Now` or if you want to schedule and export you can do that using "Schedule Export".

 ![Export Button]({{ site.baseurl }}/assets/images/attachments/data-export-button.png)